isyuricunha/website/content/en/snippets/vscode-config/index.md

   - extensions
 ---

-This snippet contains my complete VSCode configuration files for easy migration to VSCodium or fresh VSCode installations.
+This snippet contains **my personal VSCode configuration files** for easy migration to VSCodium or fresh VSCode installations.
 It includes a comprehensive list of extensions and detailed editor settings.

+> [!WARNING]
+> These are **my personal configurations**.
+Review and adjust settings before applying them to your setup.
+Some settings like file paths, API keys, and preferences may need customization for your environment.

 <!--more-->